 Burroughs acknowledged that he and members of the departmental staff were not architects.
 "Our department has not entered the realm of technical architecture," he wrote in his 1921 report.
 He stated clearly that he was no master of the science of architecture.
-He noted that he had taken advantage of the talents of several architects in numerous cities across the country.
-He had taken advantage of the talents of several architects in numerous cities across the country.
-He had taken advantage of the talents of several architects in numerous cities across the country.
-He had taken advantage of the talents of several architects in numerous cities across the country.
-He was a graduate of of kannal architect.
+He noted that he had taken advantage of the talents of several architects in numerous cities across the country.14 By 1923, the department did employ a trained professional architect.
 W.J.
 H. Wallace, of Oklahoma, was employed and came to Nashville May 1, 1922.
 He was a graduate of the Architectural Department of the University of Illinois and had ten years of experience in the architectural practice.
-Burroughs reported that Wallace's efforts during his first year at the Board had yielded much fruit in direct assistance to churches and laying broad plans for enlarging future service.
-He stated clearly that he had taken advantage of the Architectural Department of the University of Illinois and had ten years of experience in the architectural practice.
-Burroughs reported that Wallace's efforts during his first year at the Board had yielded much fruit in direct assistance to churches and laying broad plans for enlarging future service.
+Burroughs reported that Wallace's efforts during his first year at the Board had yielded much fruit in direct assistance to churches and laying broad plans for enlarging future service.15

 The staff expanded further by the next year.
 Burroughs reported that the department maintained an "efficient technical staff" comprised of the secretary, two graduate architects and two clerical assistants.
-Wallace served as the chief architect and was credited by Burroughs with "rare devotion and fine skill."
-The Sunday School Board published
+Wallace served as the chief architect and was credited by Burroughs with "rare devotion and fine skill."16 The Sunday School Board published

 A Complete Guide to Church Building by Burroughs in 1923.
 Burroughs, in the preface, acknowledged the value of a beautiful edifice.
 He wrote, "With our increase in wealth, with our diffusion of architectural taste, and above all, with our enlightened appreciation of religion as a prime factor in our civilization, is it too much to expect our churches will more and more in their buildings seek beauty and impressiveness, as well as practical utility?"
 This volume was similar to his earlier work, with fewer illustrations, but it did include designs and plans for small and large congregations.17 church.
 Burroughs and Wallace participated in the Conference of Church Architects and Architectural Secretaries held in Cincinnati, Ohio in February, 1924.
 Burroughs described the conference as "exceedingly profitable."
 All the other denominations had their architectural division associated with their Home mission's agency.
 Southern Baptists had opted to assign this program of work to the Sunday School Board.
 Burroughs noted that Sunday school did remain a vital part of any building plans and the department "very naturally stresses the provisions needed for the Sunday school, we seek impartially to safeguard all of the interest of church life."
-By 1924, the department had assisted 4631 churches since its inception in 1917, with 169 of those churches in Florida.
+By 1924, the department had assisted 4631 churches since its inception in 1917, with 169 of those churches in Florida.18